 In 1944's Angel Puss, a young man in blackface attempts to drown a cat, but it escapes without him knowing.
 As the cat torments and teases him as a "ghost," his simple and slow mind make him fall for prank after prank.
 In addition, the fact that the man would kill a living thing rather than pass up the money makes his character lazy and void of ethics.

-This cartoon was included in the Censored Eleven list for the offensive racial stereotypes embodied in the main character, In fact, even his name is offensive, as "Sambo" is a derogatory slang term used to refer to black males.
+This cartoon was included in the Censored Eleven list for the offensive racial stereotypes embodied in the main character, In fact, even his name is offensive, as "Sambo" is a derogatory slang term used to refer to Black males.1,016566Is this shockingly racist?

 The Prince Chawmin' character has a full set of gold teeth and So White is used for several jokes with sexual undertones, including the implication that she slept with her assailants in order to escape.
 Black people aren't the only ones at the butt end of the racist jokes, either - there is even an advertisement for hit men that appears on-screen, reading, "We rub out anybody for $1.00; Midgets: 1/2-price; Japs: free."

-Coal Black is part of the Censored Eleven and was banned for its racist characters.
+Coal Black is part of the Censored Eleven and was banned for its racist characters.1,233718Is this shockingly racist?

 A short-lived Looney Tunes character named Uncle Tom made his debut in the 1931 Merrie Melodies short, Hittin’ The Trail For Hallelujah Land.
 In a not-so-subtle rip-off of Walt Disney's Steamboat Willie, a singing steamboat sails down the river carrying musicians in blackface while stereotypically superstitious Uncle Tom has a run-in with cemetery skeletons.

-Both of these shorts are part of the Censored Eleven and were banned in 1968 by the studio.
+Both of these shorts are part of the Censored Eleven and were banned in 1968 by the studio.841580Is this shockingly racist?

 1938's The Isle of Pingo Pongo uses a parody of a travel documentary to introduce viewers to a fictional South Seas island.
 Unfortunately, the islanders are all racist depictions of stereotypical natives with extremely dark skin, enormous lips, and odd-shaped heads.